+Analysis of Simple Components.
 In the first step of our model analysis we consider simple components which are the basic building blocks of our system model.
-For each simple component we check the deadlock-freeness of the behaviour specification of each of its ports and the deadlock-freeness of the behaviour specification of the component itself.
-Obviously, this condition is satisfied for all simple components and ports of our example.
+For each simple component we check the deadlock-freeness of the behaviour specifications of each of its ports and of the component itself.
+Obviously, this condition is satisfied for all simple components and ports of our behavioural model for the CoCoME.

 A more subtle point concerns the relationships between the behaviour of a component and the behaviour specified for each of its ports which must in some sense fit together.
-To consider this issue more closely, let C be a component with associated behaviour represented by the I/O-transition system A_C and let p : P be a port declaration of C such that the behaviour specification associated to P is represented by the I/Otransition system A_P .
+To consider this issue more closely, let C be a component with associated behaviour represented by the I/O-transition system $A_C$ and let p : P be a port declaration of C such that the behaviour specification associated to P is represented by the I/Otransition system $A_P$ .
 Intuitively, the component C is correct w.r.t. its port declaration p : P if the component behaviour supports the behaviour specified for that port.
-Apparently this is the case if the component observable at port p is observationally equivalent to the behaviour specification of P (up to an appropriate relabelling).
+Apparently this is the case if the component's behaviour observable at port p is observationally equivalent to the behaviour specification of P (up to an appropriate relabelling).

-Formally, the observable behaviour of C at port p, denoted by $obs_p(C)$, can be constructed by hiding all labels of A_C which do not refer to p.
-Using the hiding operator defined in Sect.
-1.4.1, $obs_p(C) = A_C \setminus H$ where H is the set of internal labels of A_C together with all input or output labels q.op of A_C such that $q \neq p$.
-Since the transition system $obs_p(C)$ has no internal labels and, up to the prefix p, the same input and output labels as A_P we can now require that it is observationally equivalent to $p.A_P$ (which is the copy of A_P as defined in Sect.
-1.4.1).
-These considerations lead to the following definition of component correctness.
+Formally, the observable behaviour of C at port p, denoted by $obs_p(C)$ , can be constructed by hiding all labels of $A_C$ which do not refer to p.
+Using the hiding operator, $obs_p(C)$ is just $A_C \setminus H$ where the set H of hidden labels consists of the internal labels of $A_C$ together with all input or output labels q.op of $A_C$ such that $q \neq p$ .
+Since the transition system $obs_p(C)$ has no internal labels and, up to the prefix p, the same input and output labels as $A_P$ we can now require that it is observationally equivalent to $p.A_P$ , i.e., $obs_p(C) \approx p.A_P$ (where $p.A_P$ is the copy of $A_P$ explained above).
+In this case we say that the component C is correct w.r.t. its port declaration p : P.